What Is a Named Driver Exclusion?

 Frequently Asked Questions

 Can I exclude a driver my insurer added to my policy?
 Yes, in most cases.
 Insurers sometimes require you to add household members with bad driving records as a condition of coverage.
 You can typically request to exclude them instead, though some insurers may still decline to cover your policy if the risk is too great.
-Always ask your insurer what options are available before agreeing to add a high-risk driver.
+Always ask your insurer what options are available before agreeing to add a high-risk driver — and get any agreement in writing.

 What should I do if an excluded driver is involved in an accident driving my car?
 Contact your insurer immediately and report the accident honestly.
 Be prepared for the claim to be denied based on the exclusion.
-The excluded driver will likely be personally liable for all damages.
-You may also want to consult a personal injury or insurance attorney, especially if third parties are injured and pursuing legal action.
-Trying to hide the exclusion or misrepresent who was driving can constitute insurance fraud.
+The excluded driver will likely be personally liable for all damages, and injured third parties can pursue legal action directly against both the excluded driver and potentially you as the vehicle owner.
+Consult a personal injury or insurance attorney — especially if third parties are involved — since misrepresenting who was driving can constitute insurance fraud and compound your legal exposure.